 3. Pull the Bandaid Off Fast!

-Some people ask for change in their spouse, it happens, and the marriage is happier.
+Some people ask for a change in their spouse, it happens, and the marriage is happier.
 What do they do that makes them more successful?

 Let’s go to the research to answer this.
 Overall et all conducted another study on 61 couples.
 They videotaped the couple discussing an area of change they would like to see in their spouse.
 They measured marital satisfaction before the discussion, immediately following the discussion, and then followed up with the couple every three months for a while.